 We’re often asked, “What is the best wood for timber framing?”
-Although it’s estimated that 60% of timber frames in North America are built from Douglas Fir, there are other timber frame wood species which may work as well, or better, for your building project.
+Although it’s estimated that 60% of timber frames in North America are built from Douglas fir, there are other timber frame wood species that may work as well, or better, for your building project.

-So, here in one place, is exactly how to select a timber specie from the most common woods used in timber framing.
+So, here in one place, is exactly how to select a timber species from the most common woods used in timber framing.
 Perhaps as important, you’ll learn how to specify the other important wood characteristics for a timber frame — things like timber grade, moisture content, heart content, and surface texture.

 Characteristics of Common Timber Frame Wood Species

-For each of the common woods used in timber framing below, we’ve noted the characteristics, decay resistance, notes specific to timber framing–as well as an indication of the relative cost ($ less costly, $$ average, $$$ more costly).
-Some of the information below is adopted from the USDA Forest Service’s Forest Products Laboratory book: Wood Handbook–Wood as an Engineering Material.
+For each of the common woods used in timber framing below, we’ve noted the characteristics, decay resistance, and the relative cost ($ less costly, $$ average, $$$ more costly).
+Some of the information below is adapted from the USDA Forest Service’s Forest Products Laboratory book: Wood Handbook–Wood as an Engineering Material.

-Straight-grained, fragrant and durable.
-A softwood, which grows along the Pacific Coast from Coos Bay, Oregon southward to California in a narrow band less than 40 miles wide.
-Fine texture, generally straight grained, with a pleasant spicy odor (it reminds us of ginger).
-Moderately lightweight, stiff, moderately strong and hard.
+Straight-grained, fragrant, and durable.
+A softwood that grows along the Pacific Coast from Coos Bay, Oregon, southward to California in a narrow band less than 40 miles wide.
+Fine texture, generally straight-grained, with a pleasant spicy odor (it reminds us of ginger).
+Moderately lightweight, stiff, moderately strong, and hard.
 The heartwood is highly resistant to decay.
 Moderate shrinkage with little tendency to warp.
-Prized by Japanese temple builders as it resembles Japan’s sacred, and rare, Hinoki Cedar. $$
+Prized by Japanese temple builders as it resembles Japan’s sacred and rare, Hinoki Cedar. $$

 Straight grained, low shrinkage, durable.
-A softwood which grows in the Pacific Northwest and along the Pacific Coast to Alaska.
-The heartwood is reddish or pinkish brown to dull brown, and the sapwood is nearly white (but narrow, and usually less than 1″ wide).
+A softwood that grows in the Pacific Northwest and along the Pacific Coast to Alaska.
+The heartwood is reddish or pinkish brown to dull brown, and the sapwood is nearly white.
+Narrow, and usually less than 1″ wide.
 Very low shrinkage, lightweight, moderately soft, low in strength.
-The heartwood is very resistant to decay because the chemical substance Thujaplicin, found in mature Western Red Cedar trees, is a natural fungicide. $$$
+The heartwood is very resistant to decay because the chemical substance Thujaplicin, found in mature western red cedar trees, is a natural fungicide. $$$

 The “moderate” timber: moderately soft, moderately low in strength, moderately durable, and moderate shrinkage.
-A softwood which grows from Maine to northern Georgia and in the Great Lake States.
+A softwood that grows from Maine to northern Georgia and in the Great Lake States.
 Challenging to obtain graded for structural timber framing.
-Creamy white or pale straw to light reddish brown.
+Creamy white or pale straw to light reddish-brown.
 Darkens with time to a light caramel color, then after many years to a deep rich golden tan.
 Stains well. $